Español English

 They are covering shrubs with a rounded bearing that reach 1 meter (3.28 feet) in height.
 They have aromatic linear leaves similar to those of Rosmarinus but grayish green in color.
 The flowers are white with a purple center and resemble daisies.
 They bloom in winter.
 They produce woolly fruits that are also decorative.

-They are used to form low hedges, for rockeries and in bushy groups; they combine with plants such as Coleonema, Cistus, Aloe arborescens, Metalasia muricata, Teucrium, Rosmarinus or Melianthus.
-They are ideal for Mediterranean coastal gardens and for large cities due to their resistance to pollution.
+Cape Snow Bush is used to form low hedges, for rockeries and in bushy groups; it combines with plants such as Coleonema, Cistus, Aloe arborescens, Metalasia muricata, Teucrium, Rosmarinus or Melianthus.
+It's ideal for Mediterranean coastal gardens and for large cities due to its resistance to pollution.

 Eriocephalus africanus needs full sun exposure.
-They resist frost down to -5 ºC (23 ºF).
+It resists frost down to -5 ºC (23 ºF).

-Water moderately waiting for the substrate to dry; they resist drought well.
+Water moderately waiting for the substrate to dry; it resists drought well.

 Images of the shrub Eriocephalus africanus or Cape Snow Bush